sampathbalivada/2-Factor-Authentication-using-Fingerprint/app/README.md

 ## Important [Required]
 Missing "google-services.json".
 Configure with your own firebase project.
-The instruction for setup are located in the [Firebase Docs](https://firebase.google.com/docs/flutter/setup)
+The instructions for setup are located in the [Firebase Docs](https://firebase.google.com/docs/flutter/setup)

 > The app doesn't provide a way to sign up.
 Add the functionality or use Firebase console to add users.